-Barrier Potential Action Participant resources Time needed to participate Offer a variety of times and amount of time required Ability to travel to meetings Locate activities close to underrepresented communities, provide or subsidize transportation to meetings; provide a hybrid model for online and in person engagement Childcare Provide onsite childcare and activities to engage youth in the project Limited knowledge of, or access to technology Internet access Provide computer and internet access at public facilities Comfort with online platforms Simplify access and provide support Lack of trust in government Past experiences with Document the range of past negative experiences and actively government address concerns
+Barrier Potential Action Participant resources Time needed to participate Offer a variety of times and amount of time required.
+Streamline the process.
+Offer incentives to participate.
+Ability to travel to meetings Locate activities close to underrepresented communities, near bus service, and provide or subsidize transportation to meetings.
+Provide a hybrid model for online and in person engagement.